BestTimesToVisit.com Logo

 packing

 Pack layers, layers, and more layers!
-The Atacama Desert experiences extreme temperature swings.
-Mornings and evenings can be freezing, while midday sun is intense.
-Think thermal base layers, fleece, and a windproof outer shell, even in summer.
-Don't forget a wide-brimmed hat and sunglasses – the sun is no joke at this altitude.
+The Atacama Desert has extreme temperature fluctuations.
+Mornings and evenings can be surprisingly chilly, especially at higher altitudes like El Tatio Geysers, while midday sun is intense.
+Think thermal base layers, a fleece or down jacket, and a windproof outer shell.

 money

-While San Pedro de Atacama has ATMs, they can run out of cash, especially during peak season.
-Bring enough Chilean Pesos (CLP) in cash for smaller purchases, tips, and tours booked directly with local operators.
-Credit cards are accepted at most hotels and larger restaurants, but always have a backup plan.
+While ATMs are available in San Pedro de Atacama, they can run out of cash, especially during peak season.
+It's wise to bring a good amount of Chilean Pesos (CLP) in cash for smaller vendors, local tours, and tipping.
+Credit cards are accepted in most hotels and larger restaurants, but always have a backup.

 transport